xenon007/ai-engineering-hub/code-model-comparison/README.md

 3. Click "Ingest Repository" to load the repository context
 4. Enter your code generation prompt in the chat
 5. View the generated code from both models side by side
-6. Click on "Evaluate Code" to evaluate code using DeepEval
+6. Click on "Evaluate Code" to evaluate code using Opik
 7. View the evaluation metrics comparing both models' performance

 ## Evaluation Metrics